justvanrossum/fontgoggles/docsSource/index.md

 - Select glyphs by clicking on them, which will highlight glyph positioning info and character info

+## The Character list and the Glyph list

+On the left hand side of the FontGoggles window there are two lists.

+The left-most one is the Character list, which shows the entered characters.

+By default, characters are listed in logical order (first-to-last, in the natural writing direction of the script).
+However, when the “BiDi” checkbox is checked, it shows the entered characters _after_ BiDirectional processing, which reorders them left-to-right.
+The “BiDi” checkbox does not affect the text display and is only available if BiDi processing is enabled (see the next section about “Text settings”).

+The second list is the Glyph list, which can show information about the rendered glyphs, such as their names, advance values and positioning.
+Since this information is font-specific, it only shows information when exactly one font is selected (or when only one font has been opened).

+The glyphs in the Glyph list are ordered from left to right in _visual_ order, or from top to bottom in vertical mode.

 ![FontGoggles screenshot](images/screenshot_4_arabic.png)

+Selecting items in the Character list will reflect the selection in the Glyphs list and vice versa.
+A single glyph can belong to multiple characters (for example in the case of ligatures)

+You can copy information from both Character and Glyph lists by selecting rows or columns and hit ⌘-C. Select multiple rows or columns by holding the Command key while clicking further items.

+Both lists can be scrolled horizontally or resized to reveal more information.

 ## Text settings